 The Provider and Pharmacy Directory lists the providers and pharmacies in the Buckeye Health Plan network.
 While you are a member of our plan, you must use network providers and pharmacies to get covered services.
-There are some exceptions, including when you first join our plan (see page 9) and for certain services (see Chapter 3, page 28).
+There are some exceptions, including when you first join our plan (refer to page 10) and for certain services (refer to Chapter 3 Section A, page 29).

-You can ask for a printed Provider and Pharmacy Directory at any time by calling Member Services at 1-866-549-8289 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
+You can ask for a printed Provider and Pharmacy Directory at any time by calling Member Services at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
-You can also see the Provider and Pharmacy Directory at mmp.buckeyehealthplan.com, or download it from this website.
+You can also refer to the Provider and Pharmacy Directory at mmp.buckeyehealthplan.com, or download it from this website.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers.